 Vermont Sugar Makers Asssociation - much information about maple syrup, one of Vermont's major products: how it is made, how it is graded, where to find sugarhouses open to the public, recipes, and even an application so you can join the association if you would like. www.vermontmaple.org

 A center for the recording of the culture and traditions of everyday people in Vermont.
 Exhibits of folk arts and crafts, ethnic traditions and family stories.
 Very nice gift shop.
 In the beautiful town of Middlebury, about 45 minutes south of our inn. www.vermontfolklifecenter.org

-Morse Farm: seventh generation Vermonters working the land, making maple syrup, running a cross country ski center through their fields and woods - a fun place to visit.
+Morse Farm: seventh and eighth generation Vermonters working the land, making maple syrup, running a cross country ski center through their fields and woods - a fun place to visit.